thisisharsh7/alertframe/README.md

 ---

-## 🎯 What is AlertFrame?
+## What is AlertFrame?

-AlertFrame is a **visual website monitoring tool** that lets you track changes on any website without writing a single line of code.
-Simply point to what you want to monitor, and get instant notifications when it changes.
+AlertFrame is a visual website monitoring tool that lets you track changes on any website without writing code.
+Point to what you want to monitor and receive notifications when it changes.

-### Perfect For:
+### Use Cases:

-✅ **E-commerce** - Track competitor prices, product availability ✅ **Job Hunting** - Monitor new job postings on career pages ✅ **News** - Get alerted when specific articles or headlines change ✅ **Real Estate** - Track property listings and price changes ✅ **Finance** - Monitor stock prices, crypto values
+- **E-commerce** - Track competitor prices and product availability
+- **Job Hunting** - Monitor new job postings on career pages
+- **News** - Get alerted when specific articles or headlines change
+- **Real Estate** - Track property listings and price changes
+- **Finance** - Monitor stock prices and cryptocurrency values
-✅ **Social Media** - Watch follower counts, engagement metrics ✅ **Business** - Track competitor announcements, product launches
+- **Social Media** - Watch follower counts and engagement metrics
+- **Business** - Track competitor announcements and product launches

 ---

-## ✨ Key Features
+## Key Features

-### 🎨 Visual Element Selection
+### Visual Element Selection
 - Click any element on any website to monitor it
 - No CSS selectors or HTML knowledge required
 - Visual highlighting shows exactly what you're tracking

-### 🧠 Smart Change Detection
+### Smart Change Detection
 - Automatically detects content changes
-- Compares text, HTML, and even list item counts
+- Compares text, HTML, and list item counts
 - Intelligent diff algorithm shows exactly what changed

-### 📧 Multi-Channel Notifications
+### Multi-Channel Notifications
 - **Email** - Professional notifications via Resend
 - **Slack** - Direct messages to your workspace (coming soon)
 - **Discord** - Webhook notifications (coming soon)

-### ⚡ Flexible Scheduling
+### Flexible Scheduling
 - Check every 1 minute (for testing)
 - Every 2, 5, 10 minutes
 - Hourly, daily, or weekly
 - Custom intervals

-### 📊 Dashboard Management
+### Dashboard Management
 - View all your alerts in one place
 - See change history and statistics
 - Pause/resume alerts